 Are there follow-up Programmes Available?

 Progression to a one-year programme leading to a Level 8 Honours BSc in Computer Security and Digital Forensics is available internally at LYIT.

 On completion of this programme graduates may go on to study for their MSc/ Ph.D. at other ITs and Universities in Ireland and abroad.
 Progression internationally to the second cycle (i.e. 'Bologna Masters') degree programmes.

 Current forecasts about the future of the computing industry in Ireland are excellent.
 It is projected that students who enter third level colleges this year are likely to find there are more professional computing jobs available when they graduate than there are computing graduates to fill them.

 During the past decade, Ireland has gained increasing recognition as Europe’s premier location for software development.
-Since the 1980s, most leading US software vendors, including Microsoft, Oracle, Google, Facebook and Symantec, have based their European operations centres in Ireland.
+Since the 1980s, most leading US software vendors, including Microsoft, Oracle, Google, Facebook, and Symantec, have based their European operations centers in Ireland.
 The country has also become the number one site for software development in Europe.
-All the big players such as Microsoft, Google, Ebay, Symantec and Amazon are now based in Ireland.
+All the big players such as Microsoft, Google, eBay, Symantec, and Amazon are now based in Ireland.

 In addition to the national demand for computing graduates, there are several large computing companies in the Northwest such as Pramerica which is based in Letterkenny, Northbrook which has operations in Derry and Strabane and SITA which is owned by the air transport industry and has recently announced a major jobs expansion.